-Loans are good because they help people grow their businesses.
+Loans are useful because they help people grow their businesses.
 However, some people take loans without considering the aftermath of the loan.
-As a result, loans end up eating into the profits of the individual.
+As a result, credits end up eating into the profits of the individual.
 Eventually, they are unable to service the loan further.
 A loan that is increasing your expenditure and risk of doing business is not worth taking.
 For that reason, these are the types of loans you should avoid at all cost.

 Types of loans you should avoid at all cost